-If you receive a lawsuit for mobbing,the first thing you should consider when acting is to verify whether the following arguments can be put forward:
+If you receive a mobbinglawsuit,the first thing you should keep in mind when acting is to check if the following arguments can be alleged:

-- The employee may have requested Temporary Disability for this situation, but the leave has been recognized for common contingencies.
+- The employee may have applied for Temporary Disability and sick leave for workplace harassment,but the leave may have been recognized for common contingencies.
 Since mobbing can be considered an accident at work, if the employee has not contested the qualification of this leave, he will have tacitly accepted that temporary disability is not related to work, and therefore cannot be considered as such.

 - Mobbing may have been interpreted as such by the employee due to work stress (for example when high workload peaks occur).
 You must bear in mind that these situations do not constitute workplace harassment.